MyPureCloud/developer-center-blog/source/2020-10-19-integrating-with-the-cloud/index.html.md

 1. Agent based UI integrations
 2. End User based UI integrations

 For agent-based UI, Genesys cloud offers a number of different capabilities.
 For embedding custom applications within Genesys Cloud, you can leverage the [Client Apps](/api/client-apps/) framework.
 This framework allows you to embed an entire application as a sidebar or full frame application within the Genesys Cloud user interface.
-For embedding Genesys Cloud functionality inside your own applications, you can leverage the [Embeddable](/api/embeddable-framework/).
+For embedding Genesys Cloud functionality inside your own applications, you can leverage the [Embeddable Framework](/api/embeddable-framework/).
 In addition, if you want to embed Genesys Cloud phone controls via WebRTC into your own applications, you can leverage the [WebRTC SDK](/api/webrtcsdk/).

 The above technologies specifically focus on building presentation capabilities for agents.
 For end-user integrations, Genesys Cloud provides our chat SDKs.
 Our current [chat](/api/webchat/) SDK provides the ability to embed chat integrations with Genesys Cloud-based agents directly in your customer facing applications.
 This chat API provides basic chat capabilities.
 The Genesys Cloud chat team is working on a next-generation Web Messaging that will provide rich-media capabilities for your chat integrations and will be hitting beta shortly.

 ## Closing thoughts
 Wow!
 I know I have thrown a lot of information at you, but the reality is that the topic of integration is a broad and deep one.
-In this article we covered the three major styles of cloud-based integration:
+In this article the three major styles of cloud-based integration were covered.
+These integration styles are:

 1. Behavioral
 2. Data